honzajavorek/isublime/README.md

 ## TODO

+- [ ] retry on weird network or iCloud errors
 - [ ] get username and password from keychain
 - [ ] won't delete any files or dirs on iCloud